 Can You Charge a Tesla With a 30 Amp Breaker?

-A 30-amp breaker will suffice for a Tesla charger only if you’re using a level 1 charger.
-A 30-amp breaker means the charger needs to draw a maximum current of 24 amps.
-That’s more than enough to charge a Tesla when using level 1.
+A 30-amp breaker will suffice for a Tesla charger only if you use a level 1 charger.
+A 30-amp breaker means the charger should draw a maximum current of 24 amps, which is more than Tesla needs when charging at level 1. charge a Tesla when using level 1.

 Actually, most Tesla chargers will draw about 15 amps when using Level 1 charging.
 125% of 15 amps is 18.75, which means that even a 20-amp breaker should be enough.
 But then, if you go for the 20-amp breaker, you can’t have any other electrical appliances connected to the same electrical circuit.